MeloBastian/Mam_Ne/Polymorphism_measure/README.md

 # Polymorphism_measure (total size = 7.4M)

 [1] We estimate the number of callable coding sites in the 6002 genes.
-The input of the script cames from different other part of the project.
+The inputs of the script cames from different other part of the project.

 [2] Compute pS and pN/pS

 [3] Study the variability of the pS and pN/pS measure per species by a bootstrap analysis.

-   	[3.1] Randomly sampling with repeat 6002 genes in the gene list.
+- [3.1] Randomly sampling with repeat 6002 genes in the gene list.
    	Wrote 500 list and compute a pS and pN/pS for each of them.

-   	[3.2] Aggregation of the differents subset results and compute pS and pNpS quantiles in a summary table.
+- [3.2] Aggregation of the differents subset results and compute pS and pNpS quantiles in a summary table.

-   	[3.3] log(pS)~log(pN/pS) graphe with bootstrap bars and n50 coloration
+- [3.3] log(pS)~log(pN/pS) graphe with bootstrap bars and n50 coloration